-- 8.112 There are three types of transactions included under the heading of insurance.
-These are net premiums and claims related to direct insurance, net premiums and claims related to reinsurance and payments related to standardised guarantees.
+- 9.1159.120 There are three types of transactions included under the heading of insurance.
+These are net premiums less service charges and claims related to direct insurance, net premiums less service charges and claims related to reinsurance and payments related to standardized guarantees.
 Each of these is described below.
-A more detailed description of transactions to be recorded for insurance appears in part 1 of chapter 17. - 8.113 It should be noted that in this context "net" as applied to premiums implies that the service charge for the insurance services has been deducted from actual premiums paid plus premium supplements.
+A more detailed description of transactions to be recorded for insurance appears in part 1 of chapter 1724 and for standardized guarantees in part 3 of chapter 1725. - 9.1169.121 It should be noted that in this context "netless service charges" as applied to premiums implies that the service charge for the insurance services has been deducted from actual premiums paidearned plus premium supplements.
 There is no netting between direct insurance and reinsurance; each is recorded in full and separately from the other.